KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 ## Rules
 Kianda **rules** allow for dynamic actions within processes that can be used to change the workflow, send automated emails or notifications, as well as manipulate data in data sources.

 There are 60 predefined rules, across 10 categories that allow you to drive your business processes in a myriad of ways.
-Go to the [Rules](/docs/platform/rules/) to navigate to each of the different field categories.
+Go to the [Rules](/docs/platform/rules/) section to navigate to each of the different field categories.

 Rules can be driven by [conditions](/docs/platform/rules/general/add-conditions/) for example based on user input, form fields will dynamically appear or hide according to how the user navigates a form, and all rules are **actions** which can involve for example retrieving values from a datasource, storing data in a field or automating user addition to Salesforce.